20 Rude Hand Gestures Plus 15 Use with Caution Hand Gestures

 Knowing these gestures will make you a smarter traveler and bring you more respect from people in the country you’re visiting when you honor their customs.

-Even the “little” things like simple hand gestures you don’t use or those that you do, show respect to those you meet.
+Even the “little” things like a simple hand gesture you don’t use or those that you do, show respect to those you meet.